-In an initial step, the provider of pornographic online content must require a one-time identification of the user through personal contact or video identification.
+In an initial step, the provider of pornographic online content must require a one-time identification of the user through personal contact, video identification or an identification by automatic comparison of biometric data.
 This means that users must undergo personal verification including identification with their official ID cards once – for example at a post office.

 In the next step, users of pornographic content must go through "authentication" for each individual use.
 Entering a TAN similar to those for online banking can be an example of this.
 This authentication serves to ensure that only the person who had been identified and age-verified gains access to the closed user group, which is intended to impede the transfer of access authorisation to unauthorised and potentially underage third parties.

 If you come across websites with freely accessible pornographic content, you can report them to us using our complaint options.